DSRCorporation/imf-conversion/README.md

 ## JDK requirements

-The project can be built using JDK-8 only.
+* The project can be built using JDK-8 only.
+* JAVA_HOME must be set and 'java' must be in the PATH.

 ## Distribution